 About our peer review process

-The journal conducts a peer review process to publish scientific research and technology , reflection, and topic review papers, (according to the PUBLINDEX - COLCIENCIAS classification), in accordance with the guidelines set by the Committee on Publications Ethics (COPE) and the Publication Manual of the American Psychological Association (APA).
+The journal conducts a double blind peer review to publish scientific research and technology , reflection, and topic review papers, (according to the PUBLINDEX - COLCIENCIAS classification), in accordance with the guidelines set by the Committee on Publications Ethics (COPE) and the Publication Manual of the American Psychological Association (APA).

 Phase 1.
 Review by the Editor-in-Chief: Cuadernos de Administración uses a policy of calling for papers per issue (3 per year) through the Open Journal Systems platform; the Editor-in-chief evaluates whether the new manuscripts meet the journal's internal requirements (see Authors' Guide) and whether they make an important contribution to their fields of study.
 The editor must respond to the authors whether their manuscript will continue the editorial process (peer review process) or not within 3 weeks of the deadline.

 Phase 2.
-Peer review: the Editor-in-chief sends the manuscript to experts who assesses the document according to the review guidelines of the Cuadernos de Administración journal and must respond to the evaluation within a maximum period of 6 weeks.
+Double blind peer review: the Editor-in-chief sends the manuscript to experts who assesses the document according to the review guidelines of the Cuadernos de Administración journal and must respond to the evaluation within a maximum period of 6 weeks.
 During this phase, the following can happen:

 - If the evaluators issues a positive opinion: the manuscript continues in the process.